Superbonus, from F24 to Cdp: all the hypotheses in the field for problem loans-breakinglatest.news-Breaking Latest News

-After confrontation that was held at Palazzo Chigi between the government and the association of banks Abi, Cdp and Sace, having listened to the needs of the various players in the field, the choices will look at costs and any Eurostat decisions on public finances.
-The will of the government is to untie the knot of problem loans of real estate bonuses (Super bonuses and more), involving all stakeholders.
+After the discussion held at Palazzo Chigi between the government and the association of banks Abi, Cdp and Sace, having listened to the needs of the various players in the field, the choices will look at costs and any Eurostat decisions on public finances.
+The will of the government is to untie the knot of problem loans of real estate bonuses (Superbonus and not only), involving all interested parties.
 The hypotheses on the table seem to be oriented towards compensations through the F24 models presented in the bank, leaving the idea of a securitization in the background.

 The tables set up at Palazzo Chigi will serve precisely to listen to the needs of the various players in the field and to evaluate their proposals: on the front of the transfer of credits for the work not yet communicated with the Cila, the government appears firm, even if small exceptions could be opened, in particular for the reconstruction in the areas affected by the earthquake or for the incompetent.
 Then the choices will be made by looking at the costs and any Eurostat decisions on public finances.
 One certainty is that the changes can only come during the parliamentary discussion on the Superbonus decree.